NLP-course-project-2023/BiDAF/README.md

 # BiDAF: Bi-Directional Attention Flow network for SQuAD 2.0 question-answering
 In this repo we present a PyTorch implementation of the *Bidirectional Attention Flow network* described in [[Minjoon Seo et al., Bidirectional Attention Flow for Machine Comprehension]](https://arxiv.org/abs/1611.01603).

+For further information and a more detailed explanation of the data pre-processing, model design, and results, please refer to the relative sections in the "summary" notebook *SQUAD_main.ipynb*.

 ### DATASET
 The model presented here was designed for question-answering on the updated version of the Stanford Question Answering Dataset (SQuAD 2.0) [[Rajpurkar et al.,2018]](https://arxiv.org/abs/1806.03822).
 <p align="center">